 After the end of the war, Moina got many different organizations and individuals to donate money to a fund for veterans, who had a hard time finding work and medical care after returning from the war.

 This heartwarming book will allow students to learn about an incredible woman who, throughout her life, sought to support the war effort by doing whatever she could.
 The beautiful illustrations help bring the Moina’s story to life!

-This book tells the story of Rags, a dog found on the streets of Paris by Private James Donovan.
+The story, Rags: Hero Dog of WWI: A True Story, teaches how Rags, a dog found on the streets of Paris by Private James Donovan.
 Rags joined Donovan on the battlefield and quickly became popular among other soldiers.
 He worked in the trenches.
 He would chase mice, deliver important messages, and act as a morale booster for the soldiers.